-The Koumfab watershed is located in northern Togo between longitudes $0^{\circ}4'30''$ and $0^{\circ}15'0''$ East and latitudes $10^{\circ}46'12''$ and $10^{\circ}52'47''$ North (Figure 1).
-Geologically, it covers a portion of the south-eastern edge of the West African craton, representing the bedrock of the formations of the lower megasequence of the Volta Basin (Collard et al., 1985).

-The substratum of the West African craton corresponds to the peneplain zone that opens out into Burkina Faso.
+The Koumfab watershed is located in northern Togo between longitudes 0°4'30" and 0°15'0" East and latitudes 10°46'12" and 10°52'47" North (Figure 1).
+Geologically, it covers a portion of the south-eastern edge of the West African Craton, representing the bedrock of the formations of the lower megasequence of the Volta Basin (Collard et al., 1985).
+The substratum of the West African Craton corresponds to the peneplain zone that opens out into Burkina Faso.

 This is the edge of the Palaeoproterozoic or Birimian domain.
-In the Dapaong region, this edge of the craton comprises a variety of granitoids (granodiorites, tonalites, quartz diorites, monzogranites, syenogranites) and metamorphic rocks (migmatites, orthogneisses, amphibolites) accompanied by a quartz and pegmatite vein procession.
-These rocks are Eburnian in age ( $2064 \pm 90$ Ma; Sylvain et al.,

-1986) and, through a fundamental unconformity, form the megasequence of the Bombouaka supergroup (Affaton, 1990).
-Facing the bedrock northern peneplain, the basic megasequence of the Volta Basin presents a geomorphological contrast with the cuesta relief.
-According to the work of Affaton (1990), it consists of two sandstone sequences (Dapaong and Mount Panabako groups) sandwiching an essentially silt-clay sequence (Fosse-auxlions group).
-The Birrimian basement located in the extreme north-west of Togo is the most stable of the country's geological units.
+In the Dapaong region, this edge of the craton comprises granitoids (granodiorites, tonalites, quartz diorites, monzogranites, syenogranites) and metamorphic rocks (migmatites, orthogneisses, amphibolites) accompanied by a quartz and pegmatite vein procession.
+These rocks are Eburnian in age (2064 ± 90 Ma), (Sylvain et al., 1986) that form the megasequence of the Bombouaka supergroup (Affaton, 1990).
+According to Affaton (1990), it consists of two sandstone sequences (Dapaong and Mount Panabako groups) sandwiching an essentially silt-clay sequence (Fosse-aux-lions group).
+The Birimian basement located in the extreme north-west of Togo is the most stable of the country's geological units.
 It was not affected by the Pan-African orogen (Duclaux, 2003).